wp-plugins/syrinx-slideshow/readme.txt

 = 1.0.4 =
 * Added new option to jquery control to allow the player controls start off hidden rather than open.

+= 1.0.5 =
+* Finished the delete slide support in editor.
+You can now properly select a slide and then delete it.
+Of course you still need to save the edited slideshow in order for the changes to be made for good and visible to the other users of the site.